Patrick Melrose (miniseries)

-Patrick Melrose is a 2018 five-part drama miniseries starring Benedict Cumberbatch in the titular role.
+Patrick Melrose is a drama television miniseries starring Benedict Cumberbatch in the title role.
 The show is based on a series of semi-autobiographical novels by Edward St Aubyn.

 Premise

 Over five decades from the 1960s to the early 2000s, wealthy Englishman Patrick Melrose attempts to overcome his addictions and demons rooted in abuse by his cruel father and negligent mother.